 - Work with ELD or GPS systems that ping every 15 minutes or less

 - Run IFTA calculations as many times as needed

 - Produce accurate reports per quarter, per month, per truck

 - Come up with any missing mileage if ELD or GPS systems are down, or if the driver forgot to write miles per state down

 - Allow manual entry of fuel and/or mileages if necessary

 - Generate history reports to make sense of fuel economy and IRP / total mileage traveled

 - Produce any weight-distance reports for KY, NM, NY, and OR (if you travel there)

-An IFTA program that can do the above will provide you with insight on how to manage your IFTA expenses against your operations, and keep you safe from audits.
+IFTA Software that can do the above will provide you with insight on how to manage your IFTA expenses against your operations, and keep you safe from audits.
 Even if you are called for an audit, it will help you pass your audit without penalties.

 With all this in mind, we came up with our fuel tax program – eTrucks IFTA.
-A program that organizes and manages your IFTA data, helps you submit IFTA reports, and keeps you safe from audits?
+A program that organizes and manages your IFTA data, helps with your IFTA reporting, and keeps you safe from audits.